kshetline/tubular_time/README.md

 You can use the `roll()` method to roll, or “spin”, through values for each date/time field.
 This operation can be used, for example, in a user interface where you select a field and use up/down arrows to change the value, and the value changes in a wrap-around fashion, e.g. ...58 → 59 → 00 → 01..., etc.

 While seconds and minutes wrap at 59, hours at 23, and dates wrap at the length of the current month, there are no natural wrapping boundaries for years.
-The wrap-range defaults to 1900-2099, but you can pass optional arguments to change this range (this only effects rolling of years, not other time units).
+The wrap-range defaults to 1900–2099, but you can pass optional arguments to change this range (this only affects rolling of years, not other time units).

 You can `roll` using the following fields: `MILLI`, `SECOND`, `MINUTE`, `HOUR`, `AM_PM`, `DAY`, `DAY_OF_WEEK`, `DAY_OF_WEEK_LOCALE`, `DAY_OF_YEAR`, `WEEK`, `WEEK_LOCALE`, `MONTH`, `YEAR`, `YEAR_WEEK`, `YEAR_WEEK_LOCALE`, `ERA`.